-- In order to extend the vehicle's non-operational time. - If the "Battery charge insufficient for standby mode" message appears in the media display. - (i) Standby mode is automatically deactivated when the ignition is switched on.
+- In order to extend the vehicle's non-opera- - The Battery Charge Insufficient for Standby Mode message appears in the media display. - Standby mode is automatically deactivated when the ignition is switched on.

-- → Settings → Vehicle
+► Settings ► Vehicle ► Standby Mode

-- >> Ruhezustand (Standby)

-- ▶ To activate/deactivate: selectYes or No.

-- i If the options are grayed out, the charge level of the battery is not sufficient for standby mode.
+- To activate/deactivate: selectYes or No. - (i) If the options are grayed out, the condition of charge of the battery is not sufficient for standby mode.